xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 We know that all server-generated ids are positive integers, but the optimistically “generated” ids are all negative — how lucky!

-modifying the server schema to keep track of some client state,

 # Options

 1. The `optimisticResponse` option on the mutate function.